AleeCodeAI/AleeCodeAI/README.md

 ## What I'm Learning

-Currently exploring **Production Backend with Python**: FastAPI, Pydantic, Asynchronous Python, PostgreSQL, SQLAlchemy, Redis, and Docker.
+Currently exploring and building **Production Backend with Python**: FastAPI, Pydantic, Asynchronous Python, PostgreSQL, SQLAlchemy, Redis, and Docker.

 ---